ClearMeasure/AliaSQL/README.md

 AliaSQL.exe Baseline .\sqlexpress ./scripts
 ```

-I like to create a console application in my solution that contains the Create/Update/Seed folders and a simple program to execute AliaSQL.exe from Visual Studio.
-Here is an example of this https://github.com/ericdc1/AliaSQL/blob/master/source/Database/Program.cs  I suggest downloading the code to give it a try.

 Note that I have Psake set up to build the code, run the (limited) unit tests, create the nuget package, and zip it all up.
 This is designed to work with Visual Studio 2013 and SQL Server 2012.
 It should work against SQL Server 2008 and will compile against older Visual Studio versions with a change in the /p:VisualStudioVersion= setting in default.ps1.

-I posted some details on why I did this on our office blog at http://sharpcoders.org/post/Introducing-AliaSQL
+I posted some details on why I did this on our office blog at http://sharpcoders.org/post/Introducing-DatabaseDeployer

-Install it via Nuget at https://www.nuget.org/packages/AliaSQL/2.0.0.1202

-Or download it via Github releases at https://github.com/ericdc1/AliaSQL/releases
+Install it via Nuget at *Coming Soon* or download it via Github releases at https://github.com/ericdc1/AliaSQL/releases

+I like to create a console application in my solution that contains the Create/Update/Seed folders and a simple program to execute AliaSQL.exe from Visual Studio.
+Here is an example of this https://github.com/ericdc1/AliaSQL/blob/master/source/Database.Demo/Program.cs  There is a Nuget package that will set it up with the necessary folders and the program in a (hopefully empty) console application to make this as easy as possible.

+Nuget package: *Coming Soon*

+Latest compiled version can be found here: https://github.com/ericdc1/AliaSQL/raw/master/nuget/content/scripts/AliaSQL.exe